-Marian Café, located in International Conference Center, is the main dining facility and provides a variety of all you care to eat food options: home-cooked entrees, salad bar and soup, pizza, the grill, and made to order entrees.
+The main dining facilities are located in the Student Engagement Center and provide a variety of food options for one "all you care to eat" price: home-cooked entrees, salad bar and soup, pizza, the grill, and vegetarian entrees.

 Hortencia's Café, located in the Administration Building, features Chick-fil-A, deli sandwiches and prepared salads, fresh baked pastries and convenience items.